Job hunting, apartment hunting, budgeting … you’ve got a lot to do.

 Now that you’re winning at apartment and job searching, take a moment to reward your hard work.
 Kick back and catch up on your favorite vintage Netflix shows.
 If you’re using your smartphone or tablet for streaming video, you’re going to want Verizon’s Unlimited Plan.
 At $40 per line/4 lines, it has you covered with Unlimited 4GLTE data, Unlimited Talk & Text, and lots more.

 Hum turns any car into a smart car

 Hum by Verizon plugs into your car’s OBD port, and tracks performance to make sure everything’s in tip-top shape under the hood.
-Hum also connects you with a mechanic if you should need one.
-And Hum helps you out with features like calling emergency services (even if you’re unable to), roadside assistance and even money-saving features on the app–which are great for your new budget!
+It also connects you with a mechanic if you should need one.
+In addition, Hum helps you out with features like calling emergency services (even if you’re unable to), roadside assistance and even money-saving features on the app–which are great for your new budget!

 Know a grad you’d like to congratulate?
 Check out our Graduate Gift Guide!